It took mere seconds for his boat to sink in shark-filled waters

 “I feel like a million dollars.
 I feel so very lucky and blessed that they were there,” Wiseman said.
 “They are definitely my heroes.”

-The Captain Andrew was hand-crafted from yellow pine and oak in the front yard of a home on Lee Street by Captain Larry Owen’s father and his uncle, James R. Jordan, in 1968.
-It has combed the waters for shrimp… assisting the occasional troubled seafarer ever since.
+The Captain Andrew was hand-crafted from yellow pine and oak in the front yard of a home on Lee Street by Captain Larry Owen’s father, Leon Jordan, and Owen’s uncle, James R. Jordan, in 1968.
+It has combed the waters for shrimp … assisting the occasional troubled seafarer ever since.

 Emily Weaver: 843-444-1722, @TSNEmily